Meet the cast of Too Hot to Handle season four

 Too Hot to Handle season 3 trailer

-Too Hot to Handle is returning for a fourth season with a brand new cast.
+Too Hot to Handle has returned for a fourth season with a brand new cast.

-The popular Netflix dating series is set to premiere on Wednesday, 7 December.
+The first five episode of the Netflix dating series premiered on Wednesday, 7 December.
 Much like seasons past, this season follows 10 singles living together in one villa as they try to abstain from sexual contact – with robot Lana watching to see if they break the rules.
 If they do, contestants risk losing money from the split $100,000 prize.

-In the trailer for season four, contestants are tricked into thinking they signed up for a “dating show that harnesses the power of adrenaline” to spark a romantic connection, called Wild Love (hosted by Saved By the Bell star Mario Lopez, who makes a cameo in the trailer).
+At the start of season four, contestants are tricked into thinking they signed up for a “dating show that harnesses the power of adrenaline” to spark a romantic connection, called Wild Love (hosted by Saved By the Bell star Mario Lopez, who makes a cameo in the trailer).
 Soon, these singles learn that they’re actually about to test their limits on Too Hot to Handle.

 Netflix will release all 10 episodes of Too Hot to Handle in two parts.
-The first five episodes will hit Netflix on 7 December, and the next five will follow on 14 December.
+The final five episodes will hit Netflix on 14 December.

 Here’s everything to know about the season four cast of Too Hot to Handle.